Code-Institute-Submissions/away-day/TESTING.md

 - Mobile header display
 - ShareThis
 - Collapse dropdown on crest click (mobile only)
-- Remove markers upon new club search - fixing place search was priority as it markers often overlapped, whereas very few of the clubs are in close proximity
+- infoWindow closure upon new infoWindow open
+- contact form user input validation and user feedback
+- Margins and padding on map and instructions boxes

 ## Validation